 Consumer feedback (from company surveys conducted in five countries)

-External surveys, reports from major international organizations (GRI, SASB, SDGs, etc.), and investor feedback
+External surveys, reports from major international organizations and investor feedback

 Employee and board member feedback (in Japan and overseas)

-Discussions are held with board members and various divisions to select issues highly relevant to business management.
-The selected issues are subjected to impact assessment based on two perspectives―importance to all stakeholders (consumers, business partners, employees, shareholders, society, and the Earth) and Shiseido’s businesses.
+Discussions are held with corporate officers and board members and various divisions to select issues highly relevant to business management.
+The selected issues are subjected to impact assessment based on two perspectives―importance to all stakeholders (consumers, business partners, employees, shareholders, society and the earth) and Shiseido’s businesses.
 The assessment scores are used to narrow down the list and finalize the 18 material issues.
 The details and strategic actions for the 18 issues are confirmed by the board members.

-We promote the Sustainable Beauty Initiative and contribute to the achievement of Sustainable Development Goals.
+We promote the Shiseido Sustainable Beauty Initiative and contribute to the achievement of Sustainable Development Goals.